Last Updated on December 24, 2021 by Heather Hart, ACSM EP

 SO – if you’re choosing a race far from home, make sure you have travel arrangements, and accommodations if necessary, to make sure you get plenty of rest and arrive home safely.

-How to Find a Race that Fits Your Criteria:
+How to Find a First Ultra that Fits Your Criteria:

 So, you’ve narrowed down how FAR you want to run, and how far AWAY from home you want to run it…how do you find a race that fits your criteria?